 The Ogier team provided advice across four jurisdictions fielding a combined team from numerous service lines including corporate, regulatory, insurance, competition, dispute resolution, employment, pensions and property.
 Bryon also commented, "It is great to have been in a position to provide one coherent team across so many areas and in this way support Generali in meeting its objectives.
 The team not only positively reflects the breadth and depth of Ogier in serving clients but internally it has been a pleasure to be able to work with so many of our colleagues across the world for a sustained period".

 Ogier supported lead counsel Ashurst LLP and Generali's financial adviser Nomura International plc, with McCann Fitzgerald providing Irish law advice.

-Partner Bryon Rees and associate Charlotte Brown led the combined Ogier transaction team which included partners Martyn Baudains, Marcus Leese and Mathew Newman; counsel Alex Horsbrugh-Porter and Rachel Richardson; managing associate Andrew Munro; senior associates Chris Hards, Claire Smith and Michelle Watson-Bunn and associate Gabrielle Saul.
+Partner Bryon Rees and associate Charlotte Brown led the combined Ogier transaction team which included partners Martyn Baudains, Marcus Leese and Mathew Newman; counsel Alex Horsbrugh-Porter and Rachel DeSanges; managing associate Andrew Munro; senior associates Chris Hards, Claire Smith and Michelle Watson-Bunn and associate Gabrielle Saul.

 The Cayman Islands team was led by partners Angus Davison and James Heinicke, supported by associate Tommy Tuohy.

 The British Virgin Islands team was led by partners Michael Killourhy and Ray Wearmouth, supported by senior associate Rebecca Clark.